Updated: Jul 25

 What does invoicing, billing, and point of sale software actually do?

 At its core, point of sale systems allow you to accept money from the sale you just made.
 Depending on your type of business, you might need to accept payment in a variety of methods.
 A retail storefront will have physical customers and need to take credit cards.
-An installation business will typically perform work and then invoice customers at a later point.
+A services-based business will typically perform work and then invoice customers at a later point.
 An eCommerce platform will need to handle online payments.
 Luckily, in 2020, a single point of sale system can do all of that.

 Want to know what system is right for you?
 Check out our Invoicing, Billing, and Point of Sale Deep Dive!